Reshoring + AI: Is your Lean ready for what’s next?

 By Tony Rodriguez, President, Daniel Penn Associates, LLC

-This recent IndustryWeek piece by University of Phoenix COO Raghu Krishnaiah underscores that work is returning to the U.S. faster than many manufacturers are ready to support—and AI is accelerating both the opportunity and the complexity.
-What will reshoring mean for your company’s future?
+Work is coming back to the U.S. faster than many factories can support.
+A recent IndustryWeek article by University of Phoenix COO Raghu Krishnaiah highlights this shift.
+AI is speeding up both the opportunity and the complexity.
+What will reshoring mean for your company?

-Reshoring in a higher-labor-cost environment means Lean can’t stay static.
-To compete, operations need a step-change in productivity, flexibility, and time-to-stable output, while simultaneously closing skills gaps and integrating digital tools responsibly.
-Here are a few focus areas we’re urging clients to revisit:
+Reshoring in a higher-labor-cost market means Lean can’t stand still.
+To compete, plants need big gains in productivity, flexibility, and time-to-stable output.
+At the same time, teams must close skill gaps and add digital tools in a careful way.
+Here are focus areas to revisit.

 For CEOs and CFOs

-• Reshoring economics: Compress ramp curves, shorten cash conversion cycles, and design for smaller, more variable lot sizes.
+Sharpen reshoring economics.
+Compress ramp curves, shorten cash conversion cycles, and design for smaller, more variable lot sizes.
+As a result, you’ll respond faster with less waste.

 For Manufacturing Leaders

-• Stabilize before you digitize: 5S, standard work, layered process audits, workflow, and visual management that operators actually use.
+Stabilize before you digitize.
+Start with 5S, standard work, layered process audits, good workflow, and visual controls that operators actually use.
+Then add digital tools.

-• Flexibility at the constraint: SMED, line balancing, takt time, mixed-model sequencing, and error-proofing to hit U.S. takt with shorter runs.
+Add flexibility at the constraint.
+Use Single Minute Exchange of Die (SMED), line balancing, takt time, mixed-model sequencing, and error-proofing to meet U.S. takt with shorter runs.
+As a result, changeovers can hurt less.

 For HR and Talent Leaders

-• Skills for the future state: Create a skills taxonomy tied to value streams and redesigned roles, and adopt a skills-based hiring approach.
+Map skills to the future state.
+Create a skills map tied to value streams and redesigned roles.
+Next, adopt skills-based hiring to fill gaps faster.

-• Upskilling that sticks: Training Within Industry (including job instruction, job relations, and job methods), micro-credentials, earn-and-learn pathways with education partners; accelerate supervisor capability.
+Make upskilling stick.
+Use Training Within Industry (job instruction, job relations, job methods), micro-credentials, and earn-and-learn paths with education partners.
+In addition, speed up supervisor development.

 For Internal Lean Leaders

-• PDCA meets data: Use A3s or Project Charters to prioritize data problems worth solving; avoid “pilot purgatory” with clear problem statements and measures.
+PDCA meets data.
+Use A3s or project charters to target data problems worth solving.
+To avoid “pilot purgatory,” set clear problem statements and measures up front.

-• Governance: Standardize how digital tools change work (to minimize risk, ensure compliance, maintain continuity, enhance security, and increase transparency and accountability.
+Tighten governance.
+Standardize how digital tools change work to reduce risk, ensure compliance, maintain continuity, strengthen security, and improve transparency and accountability.

-• Should we phase the implementation to minimize production disruptions?
+Should we phase implementation to reduce production disruptions?

-• Will our production volumes or product mix change significantly in the next 3-5 years?
+Will our volumes or product mix change a lot in the next 3–5 years?

-• Can we scale one successful pilot across lines and sites within 90 days?
+Are we able to scale one successful pilot across lines and sites within 90 days?

-• Are we dedicating time to coach and train our people, and also sustain standard work amid technological changes?
+How can we coach and train our people while we sustain standard work through tech changes?

-• Which tasks are ready for AI/automation after process stabilization—and which are not?
+Which tasks are ready for AI or automation after we stabilize the process, and which are not?

-• Do we have a system for teaching skills and learning pathways that are mapped to our future-state design?
+Can we create a system for teaching skills and learning paths that match our future-state design?

 For more continuous improvement articles: